AY2223S1-CS2103T-W10-4/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure you have Java 11 or above installed on your computer.
+1. You should have Java 11 or above installed on your computer!

-1. Download the latest `modtrekt.jar` from [here](https://github.com/AY2223S1-CS2103T-W10-4/tp/releases).
+2. Download the latest `modtrekt.jar` from [here](https://github.com/AY2223S1-CS2103T-W10-4/tp/releases).

-1. Copy the file to the folder you want to use as the home folder for your module tracker.
+3. Copy the file to the folder you want to use as the home folder for _ModtRekt_ App!

-1. Double-click the file to start the app.
-The GUI similar to the screenshot above should appear in a few seconds.
-Note how the app contains some sample data.
+4. Double-click the JAR file to start the app.
+An application (similar to the screenshot above) will pop up in a few seconds.

+> Note that we provide a sample data for you !

-1. Type the command in the command box and press `Enter` to execute it. e.g. typing `help` and pressing `Enter` will open the help window.
+5. Type the command you want to use in the command box at the bottom and press `Enter` to execute it. e.g. typing `help` and pressing `Enter` will open the help window.

-1. Here are some example commands you can try:
+6. Here are some example commands you can try:

     1. `add module CS2103T`: Adds a module called CS2103T to the module tracker.

-    1. `cd CS2103T`: Sets the current module page to CS2103T.
+    2. `cd CS2103T`: Sets the current module page to CS2103T.

-    1. `add task "tP v1.3" -d 2022-10-28`: Adds a task called iP week 6, with a deadline of 28/10/2022, to the module tracker.
+    3. `add task "tP v1.3" -d 2022-10-28`: Adds a task called iP week 6, with a deadline of 28/10/2022, to the module tracker.

-    1. `list task`: Lists all the active tasks.
+    4. `list task`: Lists all the active tasks.

-   1. `remove task 1`: Removes the first task of CS2103T.
+    5. `remove task 1`: Removes the first task of CS2103T.

-   1. `exit`: Exits the app.
+8. Type `exit` when you are finished with your business :)

-   1. Refer to the Features below for details of each command.
+9. You can refer to the Features below for details of each command.

 ## General Command Syntax